rayguan97/qmountaincar/README.md

 ## Introduction

-After learning the cartpole example in class, we decide to choose another training model from classic control and explore what the training will be for another basic model with a relatively complicated behavior and a hard-to-get goal.
+In this project, we decide to choose a training model from classic control and explore with a relatively complicated behavior and a hard-to-get goal.
 First we will talk about some background information about Q-learning.
 Second, we will compare the effectiveness of learning with different starting points and find a good hyperparameters to start our learning.
 Then we will show the data we collect and analyze the reason behind the data.
-Finally we will make some conclusion for the difference between cartpole and mountain car with Q-learning.
+Finally we will make some conclusions for the difference between cartpole and mountain car with Q-learning.

 ## Background information

 To understand our project, basic understanding of q-learning is required, which is a reinforcement learning technique used in machine learning.
 Given a set of hyperparameters, the q-learning will get experience from episodes and update the state reward and build up towards (or converges to) an optimal policy.
 This technique doesn’t requirement a model of an environment, and just learn from episodes.
 The Q-Learning algorithm can be described as the following steps:

-1. Initialize the Values table Q(s, a)
+1. Initialize the Values table Q(s, a), or a matrix Q.
 2. Choose current state s (can be chosen randomly)
 3. Choose an action a for the next state greedily based on Q Values in table
 4. Take the action, and observe the reward r as well as the new state s’